robenkleene/audio-references/ableton-push/ableton-push-melodic-step-sequencer.md

 ## Note Duration

 - Using the scene buttons `1/32t`, `1/4`, etc... will change the duration that each note represents.
+- To change the duration of an individual note, switch to the `Clip` button in the upper right, and then hold the pad and adjust the `Length` encoder.

 ## 32-Note Melodic Step Sequencer